"Everything I've managed to hit with my face, hit that spot."

 And who is the person that Kaleb has become?
 If you ask his father, he is that and only that: a person.
 “He is just a people,” Justin says.
 “He is just a people.”

 This is the second mark you find on McGary.
-The first is on his nose, and it betrays stumbles: unsteady locker seats, unseen ceiling fans, unsettled heartbeats.
-The second is deeper, harder to find, and it betrays the lessons learned.
+The first is on his nose, and it records his stumbles: unsteady locker seats, unseen ceiling fans, unsettled heartbeats.
+The second is deeper, harder to find, and it records the lessons learned.
 McGary can’t talk about a bash, bump, or bang without first telling you how funny you’ll find the story; later telling you how little it really hurt.
 With every fall and subsequent rise, McGary’s selfishness became humility, and humility does not jump at successes, balk at failures, or yip at mere flesh wounds.
-The second mark is the humility, the even keel of the ship that’s weathered many rough seas, and the first mark is the blow across her bow, proving just how dangerous a storm she endured.
+The second mark is humility, the even keel of the ship that’s weathered rough seas, and the first mark is the blow across her bow, proving just how dangerous a storm she endured.

 Combine week approaches — a battle of endurance for many prospects.
 But this week will hardly register on McGary’s radar, given the storms he’s taken on and survived.
 Instead, it’s another box on a long checklist of battles — perhaps even the final one — that stood between Kaleb McGary and the league he’s fought so desperately to join.
 And when that first check cashes, it will stamp a new reality, one that McGary made for himself: he has finally made it, through everything, to the NFL.

 We call that winning.